Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 **[German banks for expats ➞](/guides/first-bank-account-in-germany#german-banks-for-expats)**

-If you can, keep 2 bank accounts: one for you, and one for your business.
+If you can, have 2 bank accounts: one for you, and one for your business.
 It's not required, but it's a good idea.
 It makes accounting easier.
 I have a personal bank account with [N26](/out/n26), and a business account with [Kontist](/out/kontist).

 You will need money in your German bank account.
-I used [Wise](/out/transferwise) (TransferWise) to transfer money from my Canadian bank account to my German bank account.
+I used [Wise](/out/transferwise) (TransferWise) to transfer money from Canada to Germany.

-### Step 4: <a>Register your address</a>
+### Step 4: Register your address

 You don't need to [register your address](/guides/anmeldung-in-english-berlin) to get the freelance visa, but it will be useful later.
 You must register your address to get a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) and a [tax ID](/glossary/Steueridentifikationsnummer).
 You need that to [register your business](/guides/fragebogen-zur-steuerlichen-erfassung) with the *[[Finanzamt]]*.